-In Section 3 below, we formulate a specific law of motion, assuming that democratic capital accumulates during democracy and depreciates under autocracy: i.e., as individuals live under democratic rule, they learn to love it.
-If democracy indeed yields higher productivity (if $\alpha > 0$), the dynamics of the model imply a self-sustaining virtuous circle.
-When a country becomes a democracy, it enjoys higher efficiency.
-This increases per capita income and the returns to investment.
-As a result of both forces, capital accumulation and hence per capita income go up.
-This, in turn, leads to the consolidation of democracy, which (if $\alpha > 0$), leads to even higher investment in physical capital.
-The stability of democracy and the positive effects on investment are further enhanced by the ongoing accumulation of democratic capital.
-In other words, democratic capital adds a multiplier effect to this self-sustaining virtuous circle.
-Conversely, autocracies remain trapped in a situation of low productivity, low investment and more instability.
-The model thus makes precise why younger democracies may be more unstable: the risk of overthrow is higher because they have accumulated less democratic capital as well as less physical capital. naturally, this virtuous circle is only present for those countries where democracy indeed brings about higher productivity.
+Of course, the dynamics of the model are incomplete without specifying the law of motion for democratic capital d{t-1} .
+In Section 4, we assume that democratic capital accumulates during democracy and depreciates under autocracy.
+Under that assumption, the assumption $\alpha > 0$, and the result $P_d < 0$, the model does indeed give rise to a self-sustaining virtuous circle where a more consolidated democracy helps capital accumulation and growth.
+When a country becomes a democracy, it enjoys higher efficiency, which raises per capita income, the returns to investment. and physical capital accumulation Higher income leads to the consolidation of democracy, which (if $\alpha > 0$), further promotes investment in physical capital.
+The lower probability of relapse into autocracy promotes (in expectation) the accumulation of democratic capital.
+In other words, democratic capital adds a multiplier effect to the virtuous circle.
+The model thus makes precise why younger democracies may be more unstable: the risk of overthrow is higher because they have accumulated less democratic capital as well as less physical capital.

+Naturally, this virtuous circle is only present for those countries where democracy indeed brings about higher productivity.
 If this premise is violated, democratic capital accumulation continues to promote democratic stability, but the positive feedback effect through physical capital accumulation is lost.